Hubbard, Girard, Niles

 Still, Northeast Ohio hosts only a small few Inpatient or Residential Addiction Treatment facilities, the highest graduate rated and the most successful among them being Prosperity Haven Treatment Center, located almost immediately outside Trumbull county in nearby Hambden/Chardon -just a twenty minute drive up Northwest on Rt.
 608 Old State Rd.

-Hubbard, Girard, Niles -Addiction Recovery Inpatient, PHP, Outpatient Rehab Nearby
+Hubbard, Girard, Niles -drug & Alcohol Treatment Inpatient, PHP, Outpatient Rehab Nearby

 Fortunately for Hubbard, Girard, Niles and all Trumbull County residents, Prosperity Haven in Chardon, Ohio is well equipped and has a superb record for treating addiction, providing a full continuum of care in our homelike serene facility located on 7.5 acres of land, to a limited group of men being treated at a given time.
 Our highly skilled staff use the most advanced techniques available to create individually tailored treatment programs, as they personally guide and help every single resident overcome his addiction as well as address his underlying emotional or mental causes or trauma, enabling him to achieve a real, lasting recovery.

 Are you or someone you love struggling with addiction in Trumbull, Ohio (including in the cities of: Hubbard, Girard, and Niles)?
 Do you perhaps need help from professionals to finally rid yourself of drug or alcohol abuse?
 Are you looking for a compassionate, high-rated program nearby that can really help by using a wide range of individualized treatments?
 If so, contact the experts at Prosperity Haven to learn more about all your options, and for any of your questions.

 Complete the Form Below to Find Out if You Have Coverage

 Complete the Form Below